kajamia/ASC-bla/docs/index.rst

    m2 = 3.7;
    Matrix product = m1 * m2;

-You can extract a rows or a columns from a matrix:
+You can extract a row or a column from a matrix:

 ..  code-block:: cpp

    Vector col1 = product.Col(1);

+and so much more...